MylesScholz/OBP-Script/README.md

 5. Type the new value for the Output File Path.
 6. Save and close merge_config.csv.

-See "Help and Tips" for information about file paths.
+See "Help and Tips - File Paths" for information about file paths.

 ### Data Merging Prompts
 There are no user prompts for this step.